Lochsa89/vizualizations/README.md

 ## bar_mekko_plot.R:

-Simple code for quickly creating Bar Mekko style plots with native R plot functions.
+This script uses simple code to quickly create Bar Mekko style plots with native R plot functions.
+No other graphics pacakges such as ggplot are required.

 ## predictive_model_performance.R:

-Visualizations for measuring predictive model performance: Cumulative Gains, Lift, Confusion Matrix, Calibration Plot.
+This code takes an input file of predicted and actual outcomes, and creates visualizations to assess the predictive performance of the model.
+Visualizations include Cumulative Gains, Lift, Confusion Matrix, Calibration Plot.